Team-Uniken/api.relid.uniken.com/source/index.md

 # API - HTTP Tunnel (Rest) connection

-The CORE SDK has the facility to provide secure access to any resource via the Rel-ID authenticated channel using HTTP, HTTPs and Port forwarding proxies.
-In addition to this proxies, there came a need to add an API which can handle similar such request but limited to a single request response (Similar to RESTful web services).
+The CORE SDK has the facility to provide secure access to any resource via the REL-ID authenticated channel using HTTP, HTTPs and Port forwarding proxies.
+In addition to these proxies, there came a need to add an API which can handle similar such request but limited to a single request response (Similar to RESTful web services).

 ## Structures